 - Rhodes scholarships.
 Fellowships are awarded for a two-year period to outstanding students from around the world in an effort to bring them to the University of Oxford to study.

 - Ron Brown Scholar Program.
-A national program benefiting academically talented, highly motivated African-American high school seniors who have demonstrated financial need, social commitment and leadership potential.
-The program awards its scholars $40,000 toward their college costs — $10,000 a year for four years.
+A national program benefiting academically talented, highly motivated African-American high school seniors who have demonstrated financial need, social commitment, and leadership potential.

 - UNCF.
 Scholarships of varying amounts are awarded to help students pay tuition, room and board, and fees.

 - White Coat Investor Scholarship.
 Scholarships are awarded to professional students that are enrolled full-time in a professional school located in the United States and are in good academic standing.

 American Indian ethnicity scholarships